octaviocarpes/Springboot-Playground/Springboot-DailyTasks/Login Service/Springboot-DailyTasks-API/README.md

-# Springboot Daily Tasks API
+# Springboot Daily Tasks API - Login Service
 In this project i made a Daily Tasks API with Springboot and Java.
 In this directory is the Login Service.

 ## Resources: